 After a rather bleak and inauspicious start, the American Road soon begins to give outstanding views to the south and west over the huge 'HM Naval Base Clyde' and Garelochhead while to the north west the knobbly outline of the ironically named Argyll's Bowling Green looms up offering a foretaste of the magnificant mountain scenery to come.
 The pronounced gap in the 'Bowling Green' known as 'The Dukes pass' was indeed used in the past by the Dukes of Argyll when journeying between Inveraray Castle and the royal court in Strirling or Edinburgh.
 The impressive castle recently featured as 'Duneagles Castle' in a Christmas Day episode of 'Downton Abbey'.

 In Glen Malan, around Grid ref.
 258964, a very boggy section is now much improved thanks to the men of 70 Gurkha Field Support SQDN who, in 2010, constructed a 200 metre long Gurkha "Bato"(road) here.
-At the end of the 'bato' turn left and go through the railway underbridge, cross the small wooden bridge next to the soldiers' shelter and, beyond the larch trees, follow the indistinct landrover track north to cross the Glenmalan Burn by the bridge dedicated with a small plaque to Senior Warrant Officer, Dave Markland.
+At the end of the 'bato' turn left to the railway underbridge.
+The improved path ahead unfortunately only leads to a dangerously rotten bridge - do not follow the path - do not cross the bridge.
+Instead simply ford the burn under the railway line.
+Turn left and pick up the rough trod again within the larch trees, follow the indistinct landrover track north to cross the Glenmalan Burn by the bridge dedicated with a small plaque to Senior Warrant Officer, Dave Markland.
 Dave did the early project management in connection with the Gurkha Bato, but sadly he was killed in Afghanistan in 2010.
 With Access Trust volunteers doing a lot of the dismantelling, moving and re-construction work, the bridge, sourced second hand from Argyll and Bute Council, was installed in the Autumn of 2012.
 Having crossed the bridge, simply follow the track uphill to the main Craggan Hill forest road where you turn right and after about 3km come to Glen Douglas.

 Emerging from the northern end of the training area in Glen Douglas near Creagan Sithe, turn 2nd right at grid ref 274002 onto the minor road (careful not to confuse it with the military road which runs parallel to the public road).
 Within a few metres cross the West Highland railway before turning left onto a gated landrover track.
 Soon, superb views open up across Loch Long to the "Arrochar Alps" and this is perhaps the most scenic section of the Three Lochs Way.
 The abandoned and recently excavated 'fermtoun' of High Morelaggan is worth a short detour (signed) down and through the railway sheep creep at grid ref.
 278015.
 Arrochar is reached after 5km and Tarbet after 7.5km.